 Note that although the ITA reduces risk, risk still increases over time.
-This increase occurs due to other factors that tend to increase risk over time such as increasing complacency and Shuttle aging.
+This increase occurs due to other factors that tend to increase risk over time such as aging and complacency.

 The final scenario we ran during Phase 1 examined the relative effect on risk of various levels of contracting.
 We found that increased contracting did not significantly change the level of risk until a "tipping point" was reached where NASA was not able to perform the integration and safety oversight that is their responsibility.
 After that point, risk escalates substantially.